trinker/qdap/vignettes/qdap_vignette.md

 mtcarsb; CO2b
 L1

-## The dataframe anmes and list of dataframe can be altered
+## The dataframe names and list of dataframe can be altered
 mcsv_r(file.path(a, nms), a.name = paste0("bot", 1:2), l.name = "bots_stink")
 bot1; bot2
 bots_stink